Contents

 People mark National Wine Day in ways large and small.
 Many simply open a bottle they have been saving, perhaps pairing it with a favourite meal or sharing it with friends.
 Wineries and vineyards often welcome visitors for tastings and tours, while restaurants and wine bars may offer special flights or featured selections.
 Online, enthusiasts share recommendations, tasting notes and photographs of their chosen wines.

 For the curious, the day is an ideal opportunity to try something unfamiliar: a grape variety one has never tasted, a wine from an unexpected region, or a style outside one’s usual preference.
 Some use the occasion to learn about food and wine pairing, discovering how a crisp white might lift a dish of seafood or how a robust red can complement roasted meats.
+Those who want to narrow the focus might save their reds for this day and turn to US National White Wine Day in August, when the summer heat makes a chilled glass the obvious choice.

 While National Wine Day is an American observance, the love of wine is global.
 Countries such as France, Italy and Spain have their own deep-rooted wine cultures, complete with regional festivals tied to the harvest.
 The autumn vendange in France and the grape harvest festivals of Italy and Spain celebrate the gathering of the year’s crop with feasting and ceremony.
 New World wine nations, including the United States, Australia, Chile, Argentina and South Africa, have developed vibrant traditions of their own, often centred on their distinctive regions and signature grapes.